 An artist resume template would generally come up with a summary where the artist would talk about his years in the industry and offer a brief about his coverage by the media and achievements.
 Then, you can list down your education, achievements, exhibitions, and work experience.
 If you are a seasoned artist, mention your work experience and education in chronological order.

 Further, there would be a separate section for your licenses, especially if you are a makeup artist.
 If you are an actor, you have to jot down your physical dimensions as well.
 Besides, you must mention your areas of expertise and professional and personal skills.
+You may also see Resume Objectives.

 You have a very neat and smart graphic artist resume sample here that begins with your headshot at the top.
 It includes all the main sections like experience, education, skills, and awards.
+You may also see Media Resume Templates.

 You must mention your achievements, awards, licenses, publications, and media coverage in your resume.
 It’s good to mention the achievements chronologically so that the reader can have a serial view of your accomplishments.
 If you are an actor, do post your artist resume with a clear bright headshot because your physical appearance is important here.
 Then, you can mention the referees in your resume for an added weight.
 However, do not list down those academic qualifications and skills that are not related to your art career.
 Be careful about the spelling mistakes, grammatical and typo errors, especially in exhibitions or awards.
+You may also see Best Resume Templates.

 The templates mentioned above would be helpful when you need some help in formatting an artist resume- whether it’s a painter’s resume or that of a makeup artist or a graphic artist.
 All the resume templates here are drafted by professionals and you are promised a standard reliable artist resume format.